jponge/website/content/posts/moving-to-the-fish-shell-a-few-months-later/index.md

 ## Fish as a system-wide default shell?

-I had advised to set Fish a s default shell.
+I had advised to set Fish as the default shell.

 Some people complain that this is a bad idea since Fish is not a "Posix" shell.
 I never ran into any issue by doing so, especially as any sane Unix script always has a _shebang_ to specify what interpreter to use (`sh`, `bash`, `zsh`, `fish` or even `python` / `ruby`, etc).